Contact Us

 Can I fly my drone over private property?

 Yes, but with special considerations.
 Airspace is PUBLIC USE, including the airspace directly above private property.
 It is regulated by the FAA, not homeowners.
-Drone operations may legally fly over private property, however, it’s best to respect privacy and avoid UNNECESSARY overflights to prevent legal issues.
+Drones may safely and legally fly over private property for a variety of purposes.
+When able, drone pilots should seek to respect privacy, and avoid UNESSECESSARY overflights to prevent legal issues.

 What should I do if I see a drone flying over my property?